ryantimpe/rspivot/README.md

 This package requires RStudio and is built using the [tidyverse](https://github.com/tidyverse/tidyverse) and [shiny](http://shiny.rstudio.com/articles/gadgets.html) packages.

 rspivot is not yet on CRAN, but you can install the latest development version from GitHub.
-It is recommended that you reinstall it at least every week until the first stable release.

 ``` r
 #install.packages(devtools)